全部树

 Sample Data

-Given the dataset's structural complexity with multiple sub-branch table scenarios, this introduction page displays partial examples only.
-Detailed field specifications and complete sample data can be accessed through dedicated module branch pages on the right.
+Given the dataset’s structural complexity with multiple nested tables, this introduction displays partial samples only.
+Detailed field indicators and complete sample data can be accessed via the module-specific branch pages on the right.

 职业基本信息表